monokal/Shellshock/README.md

 Shellshock
 ==========
 Print a colourful random message in your Shell.
-For example, fun to add on *SSH login/logout*.
+For example, fun to add to *SSH login/logout*.

 Usage
 -----